opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.checkRange(a[, quiet[, minVal[, maxVal]]]) -> retval, pos

-    :param a: Array to check.
+    :param a: input array.

-    :param quiet: Flag indicating whether the functions quietly return false when the array elements are out of range or they throw an exception.
+    :param quiet: a flag, indicating whether the functions quietly return false when the array elements are out of range or they throw an exception.

-    :param pos: Optional output parameter, where the position of the first outlier is stored.
-In the second function  ``pos`` , when not NULL, must be a pointer to array of  ``src.dims``  elements.
+    :param pos: optional output parameter, where the position of the first outlier is stored; in the second function ``pos``, when not NULL, must be a pointer to array of ``src.dims`` elements.

-    :param minVal: Inclusive lower boundary of valid values range.
+    :param minVal: inclusive lower boundary of valid values range.

-    :param maxVal: Exclusive upper boundary of valid values range.
+    :param maxVal: exclusive upper boundary of valid values range.

 The functions ``checkRange`` check that every array element is neither NaN nor infinite.
-When ``minVal < -DBL_MAX`` and ``maxVal < DBL_MAX`` , the functions also check that each value is between ``minVal`` and ``maxVal`` .
+When ``minVal < -DBL_MAX`` and ``maxVal < DBL_MAX``, the functions also check that each value is between ``minVal`` and ``maxVal``.
 In case of multi-channel arrays, each channel is processed independently.
 If some values are out of range, position of the first outlier is stored in ``pos`` (when ``pos != NULL``).
-Then, the functions either return false (when ``quiet=true`` ) or throw an exception.
+Then, the functions either return false (when ``quiet=true``) or throw an exception.